jsonbruce/zookeeper-operator/docs/DESIGN.md

 - Operator creates a headless Service, which will be used in the StatefulSet internally
 - Operator creates a StatefulSet, which `.spec.replicas` is the same as CR
 - Operator creates a client Service, which type is `NodePort` and port mapping to `2181`.
 This is used to expose the Zookeeper service to external users
-- Operator updates the `.status.readyReplicas` of CR
+- Operator updates the `.status.readyReplicas` of CR, which is the number of ready servers
-- Operator syncs Zookeeper stats into `.status.nodes` of CR
+- Operator syncs Zookeeper stats into `.status.servers` of CR

 We can notice that the most important part is how to sync Zookeeper stats into CR Status.
 There are two solutions we've figured out: